niyorn/fe3-assessment-3/readme.md

 ## Proces

-The first thing I did was download the source file of the sanky plugin.
+The first thing I did was download the source file of the sanky plugin(https://github.com/d3/d3-sankey).
 From this source it will create this sanky.
 ![sanky example](assets/image/sanky-example.PNG)

 To get the the graph working we need to format our dataset to a dataset that looks a little bit like this: